QuentinRomeroLauro/snap-branch/INSTALL.md

    - Create or open a folder with a Git repository
    - The status bar should show your current branch

-2. **Save Configuration**
+2. **Setup Initial Configuration**
    - Open some files
    - Adjust workspace settings (theme, font size, etc.)
-   - Run command: `Branch Workspace: Save Current Workspace Configuration`
+   - Your configuration will be automatically saved when you switch branches

 3. **Switch Branches**
    - Use `git checkout` or VS Code's Git integration to switch branches
-   - The extension should automatically save current config and restore the new branch's config
+   - The extension automatically saves your current configuration and restores the new branch's configuration
+   - No manual intervention required!

-4. **Manual Commands**
+4. **Manual Commands (Optional)**
-   - Test all commands via Command Palette (`Ctrl+Shift+P`):
+   - While configurations are saved automatically, you can still use manual commands via Command Palette (`Ctrl+Shift+P`):
-     - `Branch Workspace: Save Current Workspace Configuration`
+     - `Snap Branch: Save Current Workspace Configuration` (manual save)
-     - `Branch Workspace: Show All Branch Configurations`
+     - `Snap Branch: Show All Branch Configurations`
-     - `Branch Workspace: Restore Workspace Configuration`
+     - `Snap Branch: Restore Workspace Configuration`
-     - `Branch Workspace: Toggle Auto Branch Configuration`
+     - `Snap Branch: Toggle Auto Branch Configuration`

 ### Advanced Testing

 1. **Multiple Branches**
    - Create several branches
    - Configure different workspace settings for each
-   - Test switching between them
+   - Test switching between them - configurations save and restore automatically

 2. **Settings Verification**
    - Open Settings (`Ctrl+,`)
-   - Search for "Branch Workspace Manager"
+   - Search for "Snap Branch"
    - Test different configuration options

 3. **Error Handling**